AliceLR/megazeux/contrib/rad/README.md

 * A bugfix for MIDI instrument processing in the player.
 The vanilla player will ignore processing an entire note when it encounters a line that would play a MIDI instrument, causing it to ignore effects and riffs.
+* A bugfix for nested riff references.
+Nested riffs in RAD will immediately replace the parent riff, but the replayer would fail to do this in some cases.
 * Some -pedantic warning fixes.
 * Opal bugfixes from OpenMPT/libADLMIDI by JP Cimalando have been ported over:
   * Fixed wrong KSL (key scale shift) values.